 By the end of the course, the student must be able to:

-- Identify important research questions in the history of science.
+- Identify important research questions based on the published scientific literature

 - Assess / Evaluate the tacit and technical skills involved in the production of knowledge.

 - Critique constructively the previous research accounts and outcomes

 - Assess progress against the plan, and adapt the plan as appropriate.